 - Conditional Decision Trees

-Bayesian methods are those that are explicitly apply Bayes’ Theorem for problems such as classification and regression.
+Bayesian methods are those that explicitly apply Bayes’ Theorem for problems such as classification and regression.

 The most popular Bayesian algorithms are: